k3s-io/k3s/docs/release/k3s-release.md

 4. Save as draft until RC testing is complete.

 Once QA signs off on RC:
-1. Set tag to be created - should match title.
+1. Set tag to be created - this tag should match the tag in the title.
-2. Ensure as pre-release is still checked.
+2. Ensure prerelease is checked.
 3. Publish.

 24 hours after CI has completed and artifacts are created:
-1. Edit release to remove pre-release, and save.
+1. Uncheck prerelease, and save.
 2. Update channel server

 The resulting run can be viewed here: